C-Undritz/Pattern-Spiel/TESTING.md

 repeatedly generated.
 This meant that the user was not able to add colours.
 * *Fix: Bim_Alumni informed me that the setInterval() method needed to be declared as a variable so that when there is a variable to declare with the clearInterval() method and stop the timer completely.

+### responsive design on the score column.
+* It was required that the score column is not show on any device 768px width and below and instead the user accesses the score and main menu from a button that would appear at the top of the screen.  to do this bootstrap display property was used (https://getbootstrap.com/docs/4.6/utilities/display/) and the classes 'd-none' and 'd-lg-block' added to the score column created in the js file.
+However adding these had the unexpected effect of overwriting the 'align-items-center' class and so the main menu button and text was justified left.
+Numerous options were tried to overcome this (adding in classes in different order, styling the column in css) but none worked.
+* *Fix: To overcome this the 'button' and 'h1' tags were placed in a div (where before this they were not needed to be in a div) and the div styled as 'text-align: center'